aminfaz/USGS_Earthquake_GraphQL/README.md

 maxMagnitude: OPTIONAL, Maximum magnitude to filter on
 hasTsunami: OPTIONAL, if had Tsunami
 radius: REQUIRED, radius to filter on (Km)
-startDatetime: REQUIRED, start date to filetr on
+startDatetime: REQUIRED, start date to filter on
-endDatetime: REQUIRED, end date to filetr on
+endDatetime: REQUIRED, end date to filter on
 ```

 #### Use case